PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Federated authentication - Recommended as an authentication for orgs that have advanced features not currently supported in AAD (like smart cards or certs, an on-prem MFA server, or sign-on using a third party authentication solution).
 AAD hands off the authentication process to a separate trusted authentication system (like Active Directory Federation Services).

+## Authentication Methods
+### Passwords
+- Password access is the most common form of authentication, but they need to be augmented with more secure authentication methods available in AAD because of their many problems.

+### Phone
+- SMS-based authentication - Text messages can be sent to users for authentication.
+With SMS the user doesn't need to know a username or password to acecss applications and services.
+They enter their registered phone number, receive a text with a verification code, and then enter the code.
+SMS may also be used as a secondary form of authentication during self-service password reset (SSPR) or AAD MFA.
+- Voice call verification - Users can receive a voice call as a secondary form of authentication.
+The number the user registered with is called and prompts the user to press the # key on their keypad to finish authentication.
+Voice calls are not supported as a primary form of authentication.

+### OATH (Open Authentication)
+OATH is an open password that specifies how time-based, one-time password (TOTP) codes are generated.
+They can be used to authenticate a user.
+OATH is only supported as a secondary form of authentication for use in SSPR or AAD MFA.
+- Software OATH tokens - Typically applications.
+AAD generates a secret key (or seed) that's used by the app to generate each OTP.
+- OATH TOTP hardware tokens - Public preview.
+Small hardware devices that display a code that refreshes every 30 or 60 seconds.
+Typically come with a secret key (or seed) pre-programmed in the token.
+These details must be input into AAD and then activated for end-users.

+### Passwordless Authentication
+- Windows Hello for Business - Replaces passwords with strong two-factor authentication on devices.
+This two-factor authentication is a combination of a key or cert tied to a device and something that the person knows (a PIN) or something that the person is (biometrics).
+Both options trigger the user of the private key to crptographically sign data that is sent to the identity provider.
+The IDP verifies the user's identity and authenticates the user.
+Windows Hello for Business serves as a primary form of authentication and can also be used as a secondary form of authentication during MFA.
+- FIDO2 - Fast Identity Online (FIDO) is an open standard for passwordless authentication.
+FIDO2 is the latest standard that incorporates the web authentication (WebAuthn) standard and is supported by Azure AD.
+FIDO2 security keys are an unphishable standards-based passwordless authentication method that can come in any form of factor.
+They are typically USB devices but can also be Bluetooth or NFC based devices.
+Can be used to sign in to AAD or hybrid AAD joined Windows 10 devices to get SSO to the cloud and on-prem resources.
+This serves as a primary form of authentication and can also be used as a secondary form of authentication during MFA.
+- Microsoft Authentication App - Can be used to sign in to an AAD account or as an additional verification option during SSPR or MFA.
+Users must download the app to their phone and register their account.
+Available on Android and iOs.

+### MFA in AAD
+MFA requires more than one form of verification to prove that an identity is legitimate.
+This protects a user even when their password is compromised.
+AAD MFA requires the following:
+- Something you know (password or PIN) and requires one of the following
+  - Something you have (trusted device like a phone or hardware key)
+  - Something you are (biometrics like a fingerprint or face scan)

+The authentication methods detailed above can be used with AAD MFA.

+### Security Defaults
+Security defaults are a set of basic identity security mechanisms recommended by Microsoft.
+When enabled, these recommendations will be automatically enforced in your organization.
+The goal is to provide a basic level of security at no extra cost.
+Some of the common features are the following:
+- Enforcing AAD MFA registration for all users
+- Forcing admins to use MFA
+- Requiring all users to complete MFA when needed

+These options are good for organizations that want to increase their security posture but don't know where to start.
+They're also good for organizations using the free tier of AAD licensing.
+Security defaults may not be appropriate for organizations with AAD premium licenses or more complex security requirements.

+### Self-Service Password Reset (SSPR)
+SSPR is a feature in AAD that allows users to change or reset their password without admin/help desk involvement.
+SSPR works in the following scenarios:
+- Password change (password known but user wants to change it to something new)
+- Password reset - User can't sign in and wants to reset their password
+- Account unlock - User can't sign in because their account is locked out

+To use SSPR users must:
+- Be assigned an AAD license
+- Have SSPR be enabled by an admin
+- Be registered with the authentication methods they want to use.
+2+ methods are recommended in case one is unavailable.

+SSPR supports the following authentication methods:
+- Mobile app notification
+- Mobile app code
+- Email
+- Mobile phone
+- Office phone
+- Security questions - note: users pick these from a set of questions and these can only be used during SSPR, they can't be used for authentication during a sign-in event.
+Admin accounts can't use them as a verification method with SSPR.

+### Password Protection and Management Capabilities of AAD
+Password Protection is an AAD feature that reduces the risk of users setting weak passwords by detecting and blocking known weak passwords and their variants.
+- Global banned password list - A list automatically updated and enforced by Microsoft.
+Blocks weak or compromised passwords and their variations.
+Automatically applied and can't be disabled.
+Sourced from real-world, actual password spray attacks.
+- Custom banned password lists - Admins can create custom banned password lists that support their business.
+Feature of AAD P1 or P2.
+Should be focused on organizational-specific terms such as:
+  - Brand names
+  - Product names
+  - Locations, such as company headquarters
+  - Company-specific internal terms
+  - Abbreviations that have specific company meaning
+- Helps defend against password spray attacks[type of brute force dictionary attack] (which typically submit only a few of the known weakest passwords against each of the accounts in an enterprise).
+This attack allows an attacker to quickly search for an easily compromised account and avoid potential detection thresholds.
+AAD Password Protection blocks known weak passwords that are likely to be used in password spray attacks.
+- AAD Password Protection can be enabled within an on-premises AD environment.
+A component on-prem receives the global and custom banned password lists from AAD and domain controllers use them to process password change events.
 ## Conditional Access
 Conditional Access is a feature of AAD that provides an extra layer of security before allowing authenticated users to access data or other assets.
 It is implemented through policies created and managed in AAD.
 A Conditional Access policy analyses signals including user, location, device, application, and risk to automate authorization decisions.
 - User or group membership - Policies can be targeted to all users, specific groups of users, directory roles, or external guest users